 Delhi flood threat: Water management master plan is need of the hour

-It has been pointed out time and again that poor maintenance of drainage is only a minor reason for this mess and that the real culprits are planned and unplanned developments
+Poor maintenance of drainage is only a minor reason for this mess and real culprits are planned and unplanned developments

 Flooding of India’s roads year after year highlights poor urban planning; this year is no exception but for the flood fury being far more severe due to the climate crisis.